DAOmasons/docs/docs/Rules/direction.md

 ## Misc

-- What was the original intent behind the payout page?
+- What was the original intent behind the payout page? (remove payout page until we have a need)
-- What was the purpose of the Outreach page?
+- What was the purpose of the Outreach page? (remove)
-- Spec out partnership page
+- Spec out partnership page (Jord)
   - How we plan to use service partnerships to scale to demand
   - How we plan to use product partnerships to create expertise - Referral system
-  - What a partnership agreement looks like.
+  - Cross promotion aspect